 Let’s go over them.

-While there is not necessarily a wrong way to answer this question, there are definitely some red flags you’ll want to avoid if you want your answer to be taken seriously.
+While there is not necessarily a wrong way to answer “what are your weaknesses?” there are definitely some red flags you’ll want to avoid if you want your answer to be taken seriously in a job interview.

 After all, if you don’t understand why you’re procrastinating or why you’re not good with technology, you’ll have a difficult time staying motivated and overcoming these issues.